krish25-a/HospitalAppointmentManagementSystem/README.md

-# Hospital Appointment Management System
+Title: Hospital Appointment Management System

+Description:
 This project is a **comprehensive Hospital Appointment Management System** built using **ASP.NET Core MVC with C# (.NET 8)**.
 It is designed to streamline the appointment scheduling process while ensuring robust user role authentication and access control.

 ## Key Features: